Opening a Virtual Machine Console Session

 To update the setting so it persists for each boot cycle, edit the /boot/grub/grub.cfg file and change the gfxmode parameter to text so the line reads:

-program, the basis for the VM console in everRun Availability Console.
+By default, the Linux operating system sets the TERM variable to vt100-nav, which is not properly supported by the vncterm program, the basis for the VM console in everRun Availability Console.
 If you use anything other than the command line, the screen becomes unreadable.
 To resolve this issue, change the terminal type in the Linux guest operating system:

-file in the guest operating system.vt100-nav
+inittabfile in the guest operating system. -

-at the end of the line.
-The updated line appears as follows:# Run gettys in standard runlevels co:2345:respawn:/sbin/agetty xvc0 9600 vt100
+vt100-navwithvt100by deleting-navat the end of the line.
+The updated line appears as follows:# Run gettys in standard runlevels co:2345:respawn:/sbin/agetty xvc0 9600 vt100 - Save the inittab file.